By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 - Your photographer is shooting lots of close-ups

 Gel looks incredibly natural in photos.
-Like, you can barely tell you're wearing anything.
-The light catches it differently than acrylic, giving this soft, glossy finish that doesn't look plasticky.
+The light catches it differently than acrylic, giving this soft, glossy finish that doesn't look artificial.
 For modern brides going for that effortless elegance vibe, gel is usually the move.

 Choose Acrylic If: